louisbichard/notes/Revision/Cryptography/exam-questions.md

 #Digital signatures

-###Name two formats for digital signatures

-Encrypted using just a public key, or the combination of both a hash function and the public key

-// TODO: DOUBLE CHECK THAT THIS IS ACTUALLY THE CASE

 ###Name three pieces of information that you feel are most important in a certificate, regardless of the format (if you can't decide which three are most important, name up to five) and briefly explain why you think they are imporant

 ###What are the roles of a certification authority and a registration authority?

 ###How does a web browser determine whether a certificate is genuine?

 ###Explain how digital signatures are verified.